ec-026/CMD2IMG/README.md

 # CMD2IMG
-This website converts promt to a image.
+This website converts image to a prompt.